-- Average consumption has declined by more than 3 cigarettes per day since 1999.
+Average consumption among daily smokers has declined by more than 3 cigarettes per day since 1999.

-- Male daily smokers consumed over 3 more cigarettes per day than females.
+Male daily smokers consumed nearly 3 more cigarettes per day than females.

-Self-rated health varied by smoking status, with non-smokers rating their general and mental health better than smokers.
+Self-rated health varied by smoking status, with never smokers rating their general and mental health better than current smokers.

-- Use of other tobacco products (cigars, cigarillos, pipe, chewing tobacco/snuff, waterpipe) was more prevalent among males, and among young adults.
+Use of other smoked tobacco products was most prevalent among young adults.

-Although the vast majority of smokers usually obtained their cigarettes from stores, more than one in ten had purchased from a First Nations reserve in the last 6 months.
-Few reported having purchased cigarettes that may have been smuggled.
+The vast majority of smokers usually obtained their cigarettes from stores, most often small grocery or corner stores.
+While <3% usually obtained cigarettes on reserve, nearly one in ten smokers had purchased from a First Nations reserve in the last 6 months.

-More than half of respondents (57.7%) reported being exposed to secondhand smoke in the past month, including 13.4% who were exposed daily or almost daily.
+Nearly two-thirds of respondents (63.6%) reported being exposed to secondhand smoke in the past month, including 13.3% who were exposed daily or almost daily.
 Exposure was most prevalent among males, young people, and current smokers.